Equilyx/PortableWeather/README.md

 # PortableWeather
-Weather Sensor For Nyp Made By Noel
+Weather Sensor For NYP Made By Noel